Do they really need an indoor tennis court and a basketball court? How can you possibly play both at the same time?

 Unless you’re willing to spend loads of cash on literally raising your roof, you can achieve the same effect by simply raising your windows.
 Extend the panes of glass to stretch from the floor to the ceiling or from their current base to reach the top of the ceiling.
 The more natural light you let in, the better; that’s a truth universally acknowledged in all things house-related.

-While you’re raising your windows, laying out your rugs, and plugging in your new layering light sources, take a look at some ready-to-assemble cabinets from Knotty Alder Cabinets.
+While you’re raising your windows, laying out your rugs, and plugging in your new layering light sources, take a look at some ready-to-assemble cabinets from Cabinet Corner.
 These versatile, affordable pieces will make a great addition to your home makeover efforts!